 Pay-per-use, Single Visit Passes & Lounge Memberships

-Passes Goldair Handling Lounge – Location: Airside, 1st Floor, after Immigration.
-Lounge Access: Prepaid lounge passes • Lounge membership programs.
+- Goldair Handling Lounge – Location: Airside, 1st Floor, after Immigration.
+Lounge Access: Prepaid lounge pass • Lounge membership programs.

-- Sofia Hotel – (4 minutes from the airport) No airport shuttle.
+- Sofia Hotel – No airport shuttle.
 The hotel advises against walking due to the high volume of traffic.
 A taxi is approx. 10,00€. » Check Rates

-To see more options there is a list of hotels near Heraklion Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Heraklion Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available throughout the Heraklion Airport.
 According to the airport website service can be quite slow at times, especially during high season.
 Internet access/workstations are also available at the Everest Restaurants.

 More Services, Facilities & Things To Do On A Layover At The Airport